osallou/herodote-cli/README.md

 ## hero-cli

-*hero-cli* is used at init, but is also gives information on jobs.
+*hero-cli* is used at init, but it also gives information on jobs (listing, details).
 See -h for help.

+    node bin/hero-cli -h